WRLC Handbook

 901 Performance Appraisals

-The WRLC understands that it can best achieve success when its employees are dedicated and motivated to fulfill their responsibilities and our vision/mission.
-To do this, employees and supervisors should communicate regularly throughout the year about the employee’s responsibilities, projects and performance.
+Employees and supervisors should communicate regularly throughout the year about the employee’s responsibilities, projects and performance.
 Formal written performance evaluations for all employees are conducted at least annually (mid-year reviews are recommended) using the WRLC Performance Feedback forms available from the Director of Finance and Administration.
 Between scheduled appraisals, supervisors should discuss with employees any performance concerns that require attention, and should keep written records of any significant incidents.
-Merit increases, if any, are tied to evaluations at the end of the fiscal year.

 The performance appraisal process is essential to ensuring that each of us is focused on priorities that will result in the success of the WRLC.
-The responsibilities and annual initiatives for each position must be aligned with the mission and strategic goals of the WRLC.
 During the annual performance evaluation meeting, the supervisor and employee discuss the employee’s performance over the past year.
 The supervisor and the employee each offer reviews of the employee’s contributions to the department’s goals and to WRLC’s vision/mission.
 The appraisal will include the supervisor's assessment or the employee’s attainment of previously set objectives, recommendations for growth, and performance goals for the next evaluation period.
 The completed evaluation becomes part of the employee’s personnel record.

 With newly hired employees, appraisals will be completed after the probationary period (employee's first three months of employment for a new hire), and after the employee's first three months in a new position resulting from a transfer or promotion.